GulzadeEvni/gulzade-evni-otsimo-internship-task-2024/README.md

   - Returns:
     - The price per unit for the specified ingredient and quality, or None if not found.

 - ### calculate_quality: Calculates the overall quality of a specific meal based on ingredient qualities.
+It is used to calculate the quality of the food and returns only the quality score.
   - Parameters:
     - meal_id (int): The ID of the meal.
     - ingredient_qualities (dict, optional): A dictionary of ingredient qualities.
   - Returns:
     - The overall quality score of the meal.

 - ### calculate_price: Calculates the total price of a specific meal based on ingredient qualities.
+It is used to calculate the total price of the meal and returns only the price.
   - Parameters:
     - meal_id (int): The ID of the meal.
     - ingredient_qualities (dict, optional): A dictionary of ingredient qualities.